17 Top Marketing Channels for a B2B SaaS

 Do You Have a Marketing Budget Set?

-• How many leads you expect from each marketing channel
+• How many leads do you expect from each marketing channel

 • How much money you’re spending to acquire each lead

-• What kind of impact you think your sales pipeline will have from these marketing activities
+• What kind of impact do you think your sales pipeline will have from these marketing activities

-Once you have your marketing goals and KPIs set, plan out which marketing channel offers the highest ROI and the lowest CAC for your SaaS.
+Once you set your marketing goals and KPIs, plan which marketing channel offers the highest ROI and the lowest CAC.

-Don’t be afraid to be flexible with your budget across your marketing channels, and double down on the things that work.
+Don’t be afraid to be flexible with your budget across your marketing channels, and double down on what works.

-The same for marketing channels that aren’t working, cut back on the things that don’t work.
+The same for marketing channels that aren’t working.

 When you’re an early-stage SaaS, budget will mean everything to you.